m4sterbunny/pbx-candidate-answers-1/README.md

 When you are done, please commit and push the changes.

-Please do **NOT**:
-1. Modify the theme or the look and feel of the site,
-2. Add vulnerabilities or exploits to the sites, or
-3. Overwhelm us with information.

-Be concise.
-Provide us with the most relevant details.
+Feel free to improve (with customisations or new features) the Hugo theme provided.
+Part of the exercise is for you to show us your technical skills.